As we’ll be out there before you know it, I just wanted to give you a few final notes.

 By this time all of you should have completed and returned your “personal details sheet” (if not, please do asap) and also you should have had a set of theory notes.
 You will probably find it easiest if you print out your theory notes and bring them with you.
 If you haven’t had either of these, please let me know.

 If you’re driving, you will be heading from Bordeaux to Arcachon then taking the exit for “Dune de Pyla”.
 You will arrive at a roundabout at the back of the dune where you’ll turn left.
-We stay at Pyla Camping which is the 3rd campsite along (if you get to Panorama Camping you have gone one campsite too far).
-If you’re arriving late (after 7pm) and have a mobile home or safari tent booked, you’ll be able to collect your key from the bar (to the right of the barrier).
+We stay at Camping de la Dune (also known as La Flotte Blu) which is the second campsite along (if you get to Pyla Camping you have gone one campsite too far).
+If you’re arriving late (after 7pm) and have a mobile home or safari tent booked, you’ll be able to collect your key from the bar.

-We are in van 203 and have a large white boxer dog (very friendly) and a pirate flag in front (Gaaaaarrr).
+I’m not sure which mobile home I’ll be in but I have a large white boxer dog (very friendly) and will have a pirate flag in front (Gaaaaarrr).